patymunoz/simulated-annealing-algorithm/README.md

 The term *heuristic*, in this context, means that the algorithm does not guarantee to find the optimal solution, but it is fast and it finds a good solution in most cases [[2]](https://www.researchgate.net/publication/4218709_Simulated_Annealing_and_Combinatorial_Optimization).

-## 3. Stochastic processes
+## 3. Stochastic simulation and Monte Carlo

-Incorporating stochastic processes is a key component of this method, predominantly influencing how subsequent solutions are generated.
-The generation of the next solution is facilitated  by a random process, and the probability of generating a solution is related to the cost of the solution.
-The higher the cost, the lower the probability of generating that solution.
+As I mentioned before, methods that solve combinatorial optimización problems can be *deterministic and stochastic*.
+Here, an stochastic method known as *Monte Carlo* is used.

+The Monte Carlo method is a key component in two steps of the SA:

+**a) Generating new solutions.** SA uses random sampling to generate new potential solutions in the neghborhood of the current solution.

+**b) Decision making.** When a new solution is generated, it's not always accepted.
+The Monte Carlo methos is used to decide whether to accept or reject the new solution.

-With stochastics processs comes in mind the *theorem of central limit*, which states that the sum of a large number of independent random variables is approximately normally distributed.
+With Monte Carlo comes in mind the *theorem of central limit*, which states that the sum of a large number of independent random variables is approximately normally distributed.
 Here this is important because in code we're gonna have a `for` loop that will going to repeat as many times as we want.
 So, the more times we repeat the loop, the more the distribution of the solutions will be normal.
+This is useful to understand the behavior and outcomes of the method.

 ## 4. Intuition behind the Simulated Annealing

 The Simulated Annealing Algorithm is based on the physical process of annealing, which is a process of heating and cooling a material to alter its physical properties due to the changes in its internal structure.

-The algorithm is based on the following analogy:
+The algorithm is based on the following analogy from termodynamics:

+Basically, you will have a high temperature at the beginning and then you will cool down the system.
+The idea is that when you have a high temperature, the particles of a system will have a lot of energy and they will move randomly.
+But, as you cool down the system, the particles will have less energy and they will move less randomly.
+This can be seen if you plot the energy of the system vs the temperature.
+Below I leave an example of this.

 ## 5. The Algorithm